danillosl/react-redux-seed/README.md

 cd react-redux-seed
 ```

-The project will be shoud be available at http://localhost:8080.
+The project shoud be available at http://localhost:8080.